sivertheisholt/sivertheisholt/README.md

 ## Hello there 👋
 I hope you are having a wonderful day!
 I'm a 27 year-old man from Norway who is currently working at [Novari IKS](https://novari.no/) as a Developer.
+Im in the FLAIS (FINTLabs Application Infrastructure Services) team, that is the core infrastructure of FINT and the platform on which all services run.

+Previous:

+➢ [Bouvet](https://www.bouvet.no/) - IT consultant as fullstack developer

 How to reach me: